robotlearn/pyrobolearn/README.rst

 PyRoboLearn
 ===========

+**NOTE**: As python 2.7 is no more supported, a lot of the code in this repo will be ported to python 3 in this new branch.
+Extra features will also be added as time goes on.

 This repository contains the code for the *PyRoboLearn* (PRL) framework: a Python framework for Robot Learning.
 This framework revolves mainly around 7 axes: simulators, worlds, robots, interfaces, learning tasks (= environment and policy), learning models, and learning algorithms.